Dynamic Hyperparameter Importance for Efficient Multi-Objective Optimization: Dynamic Hyperparameter Reduction

-Next, the acquisition function $\alpha$, trading off exploration and exploitation, e.g., expected improvement~\citep{jones-jgo98a} or upper confidence bound \citep{srinivas-icml10a}, is optimized over the reduced space $\Lambda'$ to propose new candidate configurations (Lines 12).
-The top configurations are then evaluated on the actual objectives, and the result is added to the history $\mathcal{H}$ (Lines 13-14).
-Finally, the threshold $\tau$ for selecting important hyperparameters may be updated based on the progress of the optimization (Line 15).
+Next, the acquisition function $\alpha$, balancing exploration and exploitation, e.g., expected improvement~\citep{jones-jgo98a} or upper confidence bound \citep{srinivas-icml10a}, is optimized over $\Lambda'$ to propose new candidates (Line~10), which are evaluated and added to the history $\mathcal{H}$ (Line~13).
+The threshold $\tau$ may then be updated based on the optimization's progress (Line 14).

+Following established practice in Bayesian optimization (e.g., \citep{falkner-icml18a,lindauer-jmlr22a}), we interleave, with a random chance $r$, a random configuration drawn from the full space $\Lambda$ (Line~12).
+This guards against premature convergence to early HPI estimates and ensures that hyperparameters deemed unimportant under a scalarization can still be explored under future tradeoffs.